-The book of Hebrews however challenges this position directly, for the writer is quite satisfied with how God communicates with us and he insists that God has already said to us all that He really needs to say.
+People constantly say that it would be nice if God would speak to them directly, so that they could know clearly what He desired of them.
+The book of Hebrews however challenges us, for the writer is quite satisfied with how God communicates with us and he insists that God has already said to us all that He really needs to say.
 We have been called.
 We have no excuse.
 The communication method has been so great and stupendous, that Christians know what they should believe, know how to make other Christians believe and clearly tell Christians how to act like believers.

-This book tells us that Scripture is not about us searching around to find God, suffering and killing ourselves in the process.
-Sinful man really does not want to know God anyway.
-Rather, it tells us that because of God's heart, He has determined to seek us, for He wants us to know Him.
+Hebrews tells us that because of God's heart, He has determined to seek us, for He wants us to know Him.
 He has in many ways and using many methods spoken to us from the creation of the world.
 Finally, to strip us of any excuse about understanding the divine character, He has spoken through His Son, so that we can most clearly see the nature of God and His requirements.
+It comes in one way, one FINAL way.